 MIB 6631-Medical Microbiology.
-A study of the role and place of bacteria, fungi and viruses in human infectious disease processes, with emphasis on the interplay of the host and parasite relationships.
-Heavy emphasis will be placed on the biochemical, biological, and medical aspects of immune mechanisms and disease processes together with a study of immune deficiencies and diseases of the immunologic mechanism.
+A study of the role and place of bacteria, fungi and ruses in human infectious disease processes, with emphasis on the interplay of the host and parasite relationships.
+Heavy emphasis will be placed on the biochemical, biological, and medical aspects of immune mechanisms and disease processes together with a study of mmune deficiencies and diseases of the mmunologic mechanism.

 MIB 6347-Microbial Ecology.
-Prerequisite: At least an introductory course in Microbiology, or permission from the instructor.
-The aim of this course is to provide an understanding of the place of microorganisms in nature and in human society.
-Bacteria, fungi, protozoa, and algae will be considered with regard to their structure, function and role in a variety of ecosystems.
-The influence of physical, chemical and biological factors on microorganisms and microbial contributions to the environment will be described.
-Among the major themes of the course are the following: interactions between microbial population; interactions of microbial populations with plants and animals; microbial ecology of aquatic and terrestial environments.
+Prerequisite: At least an introductory course in Vicrobiology, or permission from the instructor.
+The aim of this course is to provide an understanding of the place of microorganisms in nature and in human ociety.
+Bacteria, fungi, protozoa, and algae will be considered with regard to re r structure, function and role in a ariety of ecosystems.
+The influence of chysical, chemical and biological factors on croorganisms and microbial contributions to the environment will be described.
+Among the major themes of the course are the following: interactions between microbial population; meractions of microbial populations with plants and animals; microbial ecology of zuatic and terrestial environments.
 MIB 6321-Tumor Immunology.
-Prerequisites: Introductory courses in Microbiology, Biochemistry, Pathology, and Immunology; or, permission of the instructor.
-The objectives of this course will be to collate the various immunological, biochemical, and pathological parameters of tumor growth, both in animal model systems and man.
-Emphasis will be placed on investigations of current concepts of tumorimmunity, transplantation and auto-immunity; immunological tolerance, surveillance, and enhancement; as well as viral induced immunosuppression and inherited immunodeficiency states.
+Frerequisites: Introductory courses in crobiology, Biochemistry, Pathology, and immunology; or, permission of the instructor.
+The objectives of this course be to collate the various mmunological, biochemical, and sepological parameters of tumor growth, in animal model systems and man.
+Emphasis will be placed on investigations current concepts of tumor immunity, splantation and auto-immunity; - Tunological tolerance, surveillance, and enhancement; as well as viral induced immunosuppression and inherited immunodeficiency states.